 VLF 2019 Survey Analysis: Assessing Frontline Risks to Communities in the Bamenda Up-station Hill Region

-In 2009, the Global Network for Civil Society Organizations for Disaster Reduction (GNDR) established a program called ‘Views from the Frontline’ (VFL) to help stakeholders at risk in local communities, civil society, and local government achieve a people-centered approach to resilience building.
-The VFL Program in 2019 continues to include and collaborate with ordinary residents, local governments and civil society and aims to strengthen the systemic collaboration among government, at-risk people and civil societies.
+In 2009, the Global Network for Civil Society Organizations for Disaster Reduction (GNDR) established a program called ‘Views from the Frontline’ (VFL) to help stakeholders at risk in local communities, civil society and local government achieve a people-centred approach to resilience building.
+The VFL Program in 2019 continues to include and collaborate with ordinary residents, local governments and civil society and aims to strengthen systemic collaboration among government, at-risk people and civil societies.
 This survey analysis focused on the extent to which adverse events have affected these communities under review in the past five to ten years.

 Fifty-six individuals from community consultation groups were similarly surveyed.
 The greatest risks were seen differently among age and gender, with men citing flooding as most important, while women viewed climate change and youth viewed landslides as most critical.
-This group stated that the three most important community actions to mitigate risks are self-management, dam/dike building, and personal action.
+This group stated that the three most important community actions to mitigate risks are self-management, dam/dyke building and personal action.
 Interestingly, 86% of the women surveyed in this group stated that there has been an increase in disaster-based losses.

 Lastly, randomly selected households were similarly questioned and reported that 88% of them had been affected by adverse events (environmental, social, economic or political), for which they had to seek external help.
-Of this 88%, 34% cited climate change, 33% cited economic shock and 27% cited violence as adverse events.
+Of this 88%, 34% cited climate change, 33% cited economic shock and 27% cited violence as the adverse events.
 The majority (48%) of the random households reported that they were able to recover on their own, while 33% reported needing help from extended family or friends.

 As a result of this comprehensive survey, CAEPA was able to gather valuable information on the risks facing the Sisia II and Abangoh communities and the related consequences, barriers and priority action areas.
-CAEPA realized that even after ensuring anonymity, the participants showed extreme unwillingness to express their honest opinions, which reaffirmed the severity of their insecurity and fear.
+CAEPA realised that even after ensuring anonymity, the participants showed extreme unwillingness to express their honest opinions, which reaffirmed the severity of their insecurity and fear.
 Socio-political concerns particularly impacted spontaneous responses, leading to hasty and neutral answers.
 Additionally, many of the participants did not consider their area to be a risk-zone, which is a direct cause of unpreparedness for potential adversity.
-Pollution, climate change, and flooding were repeatedly referenced as the main threats to the communities in this region.
+Pollution, climate change and flooding were repeatedly referenced as the main threats to the communities in this region.

 CAEPA will use the information gleaned from these surveys when devising relevant future programming and service provision in the Bamenda up-station hill region, particularly in relation to climate change and environmental protection.
-CAEPA would like to thank the Global Network for Civil Society Organizations for Disaster Reduction for implementing the VLF program to increase inclusion and collaboration in community monitoring.
+CAEPA would like to thank the Global Network for Civil Society Organizations for Disaster Reduction for implementing the VLF programme to increase inclusion and collaboration in community monitoring.